yuankunzhang/blog/content/posts/a-terraform-module-to-list-google-cloud-service-agents.md

   - terraform
 ---

-There are [two types of service accounts](https://cloud.google.com/iam/docs/service-accounts#types_of_service_accounts) in Google Cloud: user-managed service accounts, which are used by user applications to talk to Google Cloud; and Google-managed services accounts, which are used by Google Cloud internally.
-Among the second category, there is a special subtype of service accounts called Google Cloud Service Agents.
-Service Agents are used by Google Cloud services to run internal processes so that user requested operations can be fulfilled.
+Google Cloud Platform presents [two distinct types of service accounts](https://cloud.google.com/iam/docs/service-accounts#types_of_service_accounts): user-managed service accounts and Google-managed service accounts.
+The former is typically employed by user applications as an interface with Google Cloud, whereas the latter is utilized internally by Google Cloud.
+Within the realm of Google-managed service accounts, a specialized subset exists: Google Cloud Service Agents.
+These service agents are used by Google Cloud services to operate internal processes necessary to fulfill user-requested operations.

-A service agent has the following pattern:
+A service agent adhers to the following template:

 ```
 service-PROJECT_NUMBER@SERVICE_NAME.iam.gserviceaccount.com
 ```

-You can spot the service agents from the IAM section of Google Cloud Console.
+These service agents are easily identifiable within the IAM section of the Google Cloud Console.

 ![Service Agents](/img/20200402-0012.png)

-When managing IAM binding policies via Terraform, these service agents often generate noises.
-As an example, I'll show you a code snippet coming from one of our Terraform files (I'm using `xxxxx` instead of the real project number).
+During the management of IAM binding policies via Terraform, these service agents can often become obtrusive.
+For illustration, consider the following code snippet from one of our Terraform files (where `xxxxx` substitutes the actual project number).

 <!--more-->